-Researchers from Korea and China have introduced a novel nanotechnology-based platform that is designed to shorten the time required for COVID-19 diagnosis.
+Researchers from Korea and China have introduced a novel nano-based tech platform that is designed to shorten the time required for COVID-19 diagnosis.

 In a recent study published in Biosensors and Bioelectronics, the researchers detailed their surface-enhanced Raman scattering (SERS)-PCR detection platform—prepared using gold nanoparticles (AuNPs) in the cavities of Au ‘nanodimple’ substrates (AuNDSs)—can detect viral genes after eight cycles of amplification.
 This is almost one-third of the number required with conventional RT-PCR.